vdauchy/docker-php-api/docs/Api/ContainerApi.md

 Resize a container TTY

 Resize the TTY for a container.
-You must restart the container for the resize to take effect.

 ### Example
 ```php